Tin Hinan: Legends

 Tin Hinan is sometimes referred to as "Queen of the Hoggar", and by the Tuareg as Tamenokalt which also means "queen".
 The name literally means "woman of the tents", but may be metaphorically translated as "mother of us all".

 According to the stories told in the region, Tin Hinan was a "fugitive princess" who lived some time in the fourth century AD.
 Driven from the northern parts of the Sahara, she and her caravan of followers, so the stories go, nearly perished in the wilderness until they stumbled upon grain in desert anthills.
-In other legends less corroborated, Tin Hinan has been referred to as a Muslim of the Braber tribe of Berbers who came from Tafilalt oasis accompanied by a maidservant named Takamat.
+In other legends less corroborated, Tin Hinan has been referred to as a Muslim.
 In this legend, Tin Hinan had a daughter (or granddaughter), whose name is Kella, while Takamat had two daughters.
 These children are said to be the ancestors of the Tuareg of the Ahaggar.
 Another version is that Tin Hinan had three daughters (who had totemic names referring to desert animals) who were the tribal ancestors.